h1t3r/generateur_recurrent/README.md

 # dixonary

-python script that create a dixionary with a specific size.
+python script that create a dictionary with a specific size.
 It can be using alphabets or numbers or special characters or a combination of the three.